Home Entertainment on a Budget

 Install the Plex package (latest version can be downloaded through Plex site) to your Synology NAS and make sure you configures things under the local IP address.
 ProTip!
-Do not set to Synology automatic updates.
+Do not set to Synology automatic updates for the Plex.
 Plex breaks if you install the latest version from the Synology auto updates.
 Always update all other Synology updates and OS to secure your system.
 Keep an eye on this page for latest reliable Plex releases.

 Are You Lost?